Donald Trump Finally Realizes That Russia Investigation 'Is About Him, He Has Woken Up,' Pal Roger Stone Says

-Before Russia Investigation Special Counsel Robert Mueller released two new filings in the Russia investigation on Friday, detailing crimes by Trump’s ex-lawyer Michael Cohen and 2016 campaign chief Paul Manafort, as CNN reported, Trump unleashed a series of six Twitter posts attacks Mueller and the Russia probe.
-Trump’s Twitter explosion continued later in the day when Trump posted a message declaring incorrectly that Mueller’s filing “totally clears” him.
+Russia Investigation Special Counsel Robert Mueller released two new filings on Friday detailing crimes by Trump’s ex-lawyer Michael Cohen and 2016 campaign chief Paul Manafort, as CNN reported, but not before President Trump unleashed a series of six Twitter posts attacking Mueller and the investigation.
+Trump’s Twitter explosion continued later in the day when he posted a message declaring incorrectly that Mueller’s filing “totally clears” him.

 In fact, as Politico reported, far from “clearing” Trump, Mueller said he has evidence that contacts between Russia and the Trump campaign began as far back as November 2015, and that Cohen had discussed the possibility of Trump meeting Russia President Vladimir Putin not only with a Russian official but with Trump himself — indicating that Trump likely had direct knowledge of his campaign’s involvement with the Russian government.